Identification of Non-Hazardous Secondary Materials That Are Solid Waste

 - January 2, 2009 - Advanced Notice of Proposed Rulemaking (outlined a framework for the subsequent proposal and final rule)

-EPA is proposing to approve the Blandin/Allete MN Power petition requesting a non-waste determination regarding the paper roll fiber cores to burn as fuel at its Rapid Energy Center in Grand Rapids, Minnesota.
-Find out more on the public notice web page:
+EPA proposed to approve the UPM Blandin/Allete Minnesota Power petition requesting a non-waste determination regarding the paper roll fiber cores to burn as fuel at its Rapid Energy Center in Grand Rapids, Minnesota.
+On May 21, 2019, EPA made a final decision granting the September 27, 2017 application submitted jointly by UPM Blandin and Allete/Minnesota Power for a non-waste determination.

 Benson Power, LLC